MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 - Virtual Machines
 - Azure Virtual Machine Scale Sets
+- Disks

-- Disks are a critical dependency for VM-based architectures.
+  Disks are a critical dependency for VM-based architectures.
 For more information, see [Disks and optimization](/azure/well-architected/service-guides/azure-disks-cost-optimization).

 ## Reliability